-For the years ended December 31, 2018, 2017 and 2016, Ferroglobe's revenues generated by silica fume sales accounted for 1.6%, 2.1% and 2.4%, respectively, of Ferroglobe's total consolidated sales.
+For the years ended December 31, 2019, 2018 and 2017, Ferroglobe's revenues generated by silica fume sales accounted for 2.1%, 1.6% and 2.1%, respectively, of Ferroglobe's total consolidated sales.

 Silica fume is a by-product of the electrometallurgical process of silicon metal and ferrosilicon.
 This dust-like material, collected through Ferroglobe factories' air filtration systems, is mainly used in the production of high-performance concrete and mortar.
-The controlled addition of silica fumes to these products results in increased durability, improving their impermeability from external agents, such as water.
+The controlled addition of silica fume to these products results in increased durability, improving their impermeability from external agents, such as water.
 These types of concrete and mortar are used in large-scale projects such as bridges, viaducts, ports, skyscrapers and offshore platforms.